Understanding the Challenges Faced by Incarcerated Mothers

 ChannelMom's Commitment to Support

-At ChannelMom, we recognize the unique challenges faced by incarcerated mothers and are committed to providing them with the support and resources they need to thrive.
-Through our Stopping The Legacy of Incarceration ChannelMom Prison Outreach program, we partner with prisons to serve incarcerated mothers and their children.
-Utilizing our customized curriculum, Forever Moms, in cooperation with ShesCherished and ENGAGE Parenting, we offer mentorship, support, and guidance to empower these women to rebuild their lives and strengthen their relationships with their children.
+At ChannelMom, we recognize the unique challenges faced by incarcerated mothers and their kids.
+We are committed to offering transformation and rehabilitation through the support and resources provided by ChannelMom's Prison Outreach program.
+We partner with prisons to serve incarcerated mothers and their children, utilizing our faith-based curriculum, Forever Moms.
+In cooperation with ShesCherished and ENGAGE Parenting, we offer parenting education, mentorship, support, and guidance to empower these women to rebuild their lives and strengthen their relationships with their children and, ultimately stop the bitter legacy of incarceration from being passed down from mother to child.

 Contact Us Today